zeldigas/text2confl/docs/reference/table-colors.md

 **Confluence Cloud** allows to specify any color by adding attribute `data-highlight-colour="#ffbbcc"` to cell, where `ffbbcc` is desired color.

-**Confluence Server** only support preselected list of cell backgrounds and in addition to `data-highlight-colour` attribute you need to put `class="highlight-#c0b6f2"`, where `c0b6f2` is one of predefined colors.
+**Confluence Server** only supports preselected list of cell backgrounds and in addition to `data-highlight-colour` attribute you need to put `class="highlight-#c0b6f2"`, where `c0b6f2` is one of predefined colors.

 Supported color codes in Server 7.x: